korni92/FIS-Writer-A6-A8-Q7/README.md

 ### After using split Top Line
 When split Top line (line ID `03` `04` was used and it should be used the whole top line (line ID `01`), the MMI sends claim `36 01 01`, sends empty data for line IDs `03` `04`, releases and after getting confirm `3B`, it claims top line `36 01 01` again and sends data to line ID `01`
+Opposite when using split top line, `01` needs to be cleared.
+If the previous content is not cleared, when switching, it shows old content underneath the new.

 ```text
 1. Claim              → 36 01 01                → wait ACK